France-ioi/algorea-devdoc/access-rights/items.md

 ### "is_owner" aggregation and propagation
 As a consequence of these rules, when *is_owner* is set to *true* only the *is_owner* attribute is modified in the `permissions_granted` table.
 It is aggregation (so into `permissions_generated` table) which make *is_owner* set all "can_*" to their maximum value.
-For propagation, while "is_owner" is not propagated, the levels it involves in all other permissions are propagated as they had been granted directly (so "can_edit:transfer" propagates to "can_edit:all").
+For propagation, while "is_owner" is not propagated, the levels it involves in all other permissions are propagated as they had been granted directly (so "can_edit:all_with_grant" propagates to "can_edit:all").